matallen/acceptance-brms6-fuse-quickstart/README.md

 ```

 ### To develop your acceptance tests locally
-1) build your rules
+ * build your rules
-2) start fuse
+ * start fuse
 ```
 cd acceptance
 mvn clean fusecontainer:run
 ```
-3) run RunAcceptanceTests class from your IDE
+ * run RunAcceptanceTests class from your IDE
-4) edit/change/add to the cucumber bdd scenarios and repeat from step 3
+ * edit/change/add to the cucumber bdd scenarios and repeat from step 3

 ### What the profiles do
  * fuse - this uses a custom plugin (in tools) to start and stop a Fuse/Karaf container
  * acceptance - this runs cucumber BDD tests allowing you to use BDD testing framework with Fuse services/routes

-### Overall design

-### Transition to higher environments (ie. Prod)